2 IITs, IISc Bengaluru among top 200 in QS World University Rankings despite slipping some places

 "The character of our institutions is different.
 Also, it is a marathon we are running, not a 100-mt race.
 This is a very dicey and a non-transparent metric.
 Also, we are known in India.
 But international reputation needs an altogether different strategy.
 We need a global campaign for education like what the country has done with 'Incredible India' for tourism," Rao said.
 "Need to hire a brand building agency and aggressively campaign our Study in India initiatives, highlighting the achievements of IITs and our top institutions.
 Also, perception-based scores by these agencies are open to a lot of fallacies and other considerations.
 We have all had issues with this," he added.

 The HRD Ministry's National Institute Ranking Framework (NIRF) will be announced on Thursday.
-The rankings are usually announced in April but had to be postponed due to COVID-19 pandemic..
+The rankings are usually announced in April but had to be postponed due to COVID-19 pandemic.
+Meanwhile, Jamia Millia Islamia (JMI) said it has maintained its position for third consecutive year in the coveted rankings.
+It said it has been ranked at 15th among Indian institutions including IISc and IITs and at sixth position among universities in India..